 Significant Contribution to Food Safety Award

 The Significant Contribution to Food Safety Award recognises a person or group who has helped improve food safety in New Zealand.
-The 2020 winner will be announced on 18 August.
+The 2020 winner will be announced at a date to be confirmed (pending COVID-19 Alert Levels).

 The award in 2020